inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 In Ethernet switches, VLAN policies specify how packets are assigned to VLANs, based on incoming and outgoing interfaces.
 VLAN policies can be created using the :ned:`VlanPolicyLayer` submodule, which is a submodule of the bridging layer in :ned:`EthernetSwitch`.
 The bridging layer contains optional submodules such as **TODO**

+In Ethernet switches, VLAN policies specify the set of allowed VLAN IDs at various incoming and outgoing interfaces, and can add/alter VLAN tags.

+In Ethernet switches, VLAN policies specify the set of allowed VLAN IDs at various incoming and outgoing interfaces, and can map vlan ids

 **TODO** what is the bridging layer and defaults ?

 :ned:`EthernetSwitch` does not have a VLAN policy layer by default.
 To add it, the ``vlanPolicy`` submodule's type needs to be specified.